Have a symptom?

 Osteoporosis is a disease that thins and weakens bones to the point where they break easily—especially bones in the hip, spine (backbone), and wrist.
 You can lose bone over many years.
 Because you may not notice any symptoms until a bone breaks, osteoporosis is called the “silent disease.”
 (Source: excerpt from Osteoporosis -- Age Page -- Health Information: NIA)

-Osteoporosis is a skeletal disorder characterized by compromised bone strength...
+Osteoporosis is a skeletal disorder characterized by compromised bone strength predisposing...
 (Source: excerpt from Osteoporosis Progress and Promise: NIAMS)

-Osteoporosis, which means "porous bones," is a condition of excessive skeletal fragility resulting in...
+Osteoporosis, which means "porous bones," is a condition of excessive ...
 (Source: excerpt from Osteoporosis: NWHIC)

-Osteoporosis is a disease that thins and weakens bones to the point...
+Osteoporosis is a disease that thins and weakens bones to the point where they break...
 (Source: excerpt from Osteoporosis -- Age Page -- Health Information: NIA)

 RAEB: A condition of reduced bone mass, with decreased cortical thickness and a decrease in the number and size of the trabeculae of cancellous bone (but normal chemical composition), resulting in increased fracture incidence.
 Osteoporosis is classified as primary (Type 1, postmenopausal osteoporosis; Type 2, age-associated osteoporosis; and idiopathic, which can affect juveniles, premenopausal women, and middle-aged men) and secondary osteoporosis (which results from an identifiable cause of bone mass loss).